NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

 cd reproducible_research_course
 ```

+!!! attention
+    Check your git version by `git --version`.
+If you have a very old version of git you might want to update to a
+    later version.

 ## For Windows users

 There are several different ways to run the course material on a Windows computer.
 Neither is perhaps optimal, and the material itself has not been adapted specifically for Windows.
 Nevertheless, in principle everything *should* be possible to run.
 A few ways you could setup: